San Francisco’s New Parking Tax

 UCSF employees represented by a union who purchased a monthly parking permit any time between July 2020 – June 2021 may be eligible for a rate differential refund.

-On July 1, 2020, all monthly permit rates were increased by 25% to reflect a new 25% parking tax levied on drivers by the City & County of San Francisco (CCSF).
-As a result of a recent arbitration ruling, a decision was made to refund parking costs incurred by employees represented by a union in excess of 10%, which is the maximum annual increase allowed on monthly permits per current bargaining agreements.
 The following table shows the amount of refund relevant to each monthly permit type.
 Monthly permits not listed are not eligible for a refund because the permit cost increase for this permit type was below 10%.

-Upon verification of the refund application, employees represented by a union will receive the rate differential refund for each monthly permit purchased during the qualifying 12-month period.
+Employees represented by a union will receive the rate differential refund for each monthly permit purchased during the qualifying 12-month period.
 For example, if an employee purchased N Permit for July, August and September, he/she will receive a refund of $45 ($15 times three).

 Refunds will be issued in the form of payment used by the employee when parking was purchased, either PayByPhone or a PayMyInvoice account.
 Refund timelines will vary depending on the form of payment, and employees should expect a refund within 45 days of submitting the refund application.